 SF 50348 Visual Arts Three-Dimensional Design/Mixed Media-Art pieces in this class must be comprised of at least three different media.
 No one medium can make up more than 40% of a piece.
 The piece should be either free-standing or should be prepared to be hung.
 It must be observable on at least three different sides.
 Originality and design are important concepts.
 Craft and pre-formed or assembled projects are not acceptable.
-Due to space limitations, any single exhibit in the Three-Dimensional Design/Mixed Media project should NOT exceed 48" x 48".
+Due to space limitations, any single exhibit in the Three-Dimensional Design/Mixed Media project should NOT exceed 30" x 48".

 Visual Arts Scrapbooking-Exhibit one album or notebook, either 8 1⁄2" x 11" or 12" x 12", with a front and back cover.
 The album/notebook must have a minimum of four pages (front and back), exhibited in page protectors.
 "Embellishments" are defined as the decorations or special details and features that add to a page and make it more visually appealing.
-Embellishments may include, but are not limited to, NOTE - the front and back album covers are NOT part of the "page" count. n, clips, special lettering, etc.
+Embellishments may include, but are not limited to, ribbon, clips, special lettering, etc.

-SF 50345 Scrapbooking Beginning- Use a min. of 4 embellishments and tell a story with pictures.
-SF 50346 Scrapbooking Intermediate-minimum of eight embellishments in their 6 scrapbook pages (a minimum of eight embellishments on the 6 required scrapbook pages, not eight per page), 12 sides and tell a story with pictures and journaling.
+SF 50345 Scrapbooking Beginning- Use a minimum of 4 embellishments and tell a story with pictures.

+SF 50346 Scrapbooking Intermediate- Use a minimum of 8 embellishments and tell a story with pictures and journaling.

-SF 50347 Scrapbooking Advanced- minimum of 12 embellishments in their 8 scrapbook pages (a minimum of twelve embellishments on the 8 required scrapbook pages, not twelve per page), 16 sides and tell a compelling story with pictures, journaling, and other media.
+SF 50347 Scrapbooking Advanced- Use a minimum of 12 embellishments and tell a compelling story with pictures, journaling, and other media.

-SF 50332 Food/Cake Decorating Beginning - Exhibit one of the following: 1) Exhibit four decorated cookies, using a minimum of four different Level1 techniques.
+SF 50332 Food/Cake Decorating Beginning - Exhibit one of the following: 1) Exhibit four decorated cookies, using a minimum of four different techniques.
 Exhibit may use cookies OR cookie forms.
-OR 2) Exhibit four decorated cupcakes, using a minimum of four different level1 techniques.
+OR 2) Exhibit four decorated cupcakes, using a minimum of four different techniques.
 Exhibit may use cupcakes OR cupcake forms.
-OR 3) Exhibit a single layer decorated cake, using a minimum of four different Level 1techniques.
+OR 3) Exhibit a single layer decorated cake, using a minimum of four different techniques.
 Exhibit may use cake OR cake form.